KDE/documentation-docs-kdenlive-org/more_information/get_involved/rst_template.rst

 .. rubric:: Images side by side

-Use ``.. rubric::``` if you want a section-like element that doesn’t make up the table of contents.
+Use ``.. rubric::`` if you want a section-like element that is not included in the table of contents.

 |pic1| any text |pic2|